unixpariah/moxidle/README.md

   },
   timeouts = {
     {
-      condition = "on_battery" -- Condition needed to be fullfilled for timeout to run timeout = 300, -- Idle timeout in seconds on_timeout = "pidof hyprlock || hyprlock", -- Command executed on timeout
+      condition = "on_battery", -- Condition needed to be fullfilled for timeout to run timeout = 300, -- Idle timeout in seconds on_timeout = "pidof hyprlock || hyprlock", -- Command executed on timeout
       on_resume = "notify-send 'Welcome back!'", -- Command executed on user activity